China Market Access and Compliance Requirements for Consumer Goods | 2022 Update

 Consumer Products Report 2022 Should your product undergo marking

-The second section focuses on the core elements of China’s product safety system, including its legal framework, the competent authorities involved, and especially the country’s complex system of mandatory and voluntary standards and certification schemes.
-The issue of how compliance is demonstrated and inspected by relevant Chinese actors before products are placed on the Chinese market will also be covered: significant differences exist with the EU framework, and compliance with the EU framework does not automatically correspond to compliance in China.
+The second section focuses on the core elements of China’s product safety system.
+This includes its legal framework, the competent authorities involved, and the country’s complex system of mandatory and voluntary standards and certification schemes.
+We cover compliance requirements and inspection by relevant Chinese actors before products enter the Chinese market.
+Significant differences exist with the EU framework, and compliance with the EU framework does not automatically correspond to compliance in China.

-The third and fourth sections provide detailed examples of China’s certification schemes, respectively: (i) the most common horizontal schemes, which apply to certain features or products across various industries, such as CCC, the China Energy Efficiency Label, and China RoHS II; (ii) vertical schemes which apply to specific product categories or subcategories only, for instance telecommunication equipment and cosmetics.
+The third and fourth sections provide detailed examples of China’s certification schemes.
+This includes the most common horizontal schemes, that apply to certain features or products across various industries: for instance, CCC, the China Energy Efficiency Label, and China RoHS II.
+We also go into the vertical schemes applying to specific product categories or subcategories only, for instance telecommunication equipment and cosmetics.

 A specific case study for textile and apparel products concludes this report.
 It provides an example of how different typologies of products must comply with a complex system of standards involving various aspects, such as health, safety and labelling requirements.
-The aim is to guide EU manufacturers, not only in the textile and apparel sector, to understand and navigate through the different layers of compliance requirements for their products before they can be sold in China.
+The aim is to guide EU manufacturers to understand and navigate through the different layers of compliance requirements before they can sell in China.

-In short, China’s standards and certification requirements are complicated and time-consuming – but perfectly manageable with solid planning, resources and support from partners on the ground.
+China’s standards and certification requirements are complicated and time-consuming.
+That being said, they are perfectly manageable with solid planning, resources and support from partners on the ground.
 The EU SME Centre is ready to help with free-of-charge consultations for EU SMEs – please reach out to us through the Ask-the-Expert function or by sending our team an email at info@eusmecentre.org.cn.

 Contents